junxit/us-congress-bills-112/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2011-12-13 — [House 112-1-920](votes/house-112-1-0920.md) — On Motion to Suspend the Rules and Pass — **Passed** (415–0)

 ## Actions

 - 2011-10-24 — Introduced in House
 - 2011-10-24 — Introduced in House
 - 2011-10-24 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-11-03 — Committee Consideration and Mark-up Session Held.
+- 2011-11-03 — Ordered to be Reported by Unanimous Consent.
+- 2011-12-12 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Issa objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-12-12 — Considered under suspension of the rules. (consideration: CR H8326-8327)
+- 2011-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3246.
+- 2011-12-12 — Mr. Issa moved to suspend the rules and pass the bill.
+- 2011-12-13 — Considered as unfinished business. (consideration: CR H8759-8760)
+- 2011-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-13 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 415 - 0 (Roll no. 920). (text: CR 12/12/2011 H8326)
+- 2011-12-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 415 - 0 (Roll no. 920).(text: CR 12/12/2011 H8326)